mikejsavage/yougram/README.md

 6. Optionally, if you want AI image classification, download the Moondream model and put it in the `moondream` directory.

-For a concrete example, the mikejsavage.co.uk HAProxy config looks like this:
+For a concrete example, my HAProxy config looks like this:

 ```
 frontend haproxy